+- Major in Applied Linguistics, leading to a BA degree

+- Concentration in Applied Linguistics

+- Minor in Applied Linguistics

-- a major in applied linguistics, leading to a BA degree - a concentration in applied linguistics - a minor in applied linguistics - a minor in applied linguistics with TESOL - certificates in Teaching English to Speakers of Other Languages Linguistics is the study of language and how it is used in any society in our global community.
+Linguistics is the study of language and how it is used in any society in our global community.
 The courses teach the crucial skills needed for learning and describing languages, even those which are unwritten.
-These skills include the recognition and pronunciation of non-English speech sounds, alphabet formation, and description of grammars and systems of meaning and beliefs.
-Courses are based on proven techniques drawn from decades of research in hundreds of languages of the world.
-Students of linguistics have opportunities in the areas of translation, cross-cultural communication, international development (especially literacy programs), and teaching English as a second language.
-The major is good preparation for the Master of applied linguistics and exegesis program, offered through Trinity Western's Graduate School of Theological Studies, and for the Master of Arts in linguistics program, offered through Trinity Western's School of Graduate Studies.
-Program Checklists and Requirements:
+These skills include recognizing and pronouncing non-English speech sounds, discovering sound systems and designing alphabets, and creating dictionaries and grammars.
+Courses are based on proven techniques drawn from decades of research in hundreds of languages.

+Students of linguistics have opportunities in the areas of translation, cross-cultural communication,

+international development (especially literacy programs), language documentation, and speech-language pathology.

+The major is good preparation for the Master of Arts in Linguistics and Translation program, and for the Master of Arts in Linguistics program, offered through Trinity Western's School of Graduate Studies.
-- major in applied linguistics, BA degree

-- concentration and minor in applied linguistics

 Philosophy

 Department of Philosophy

 Grant Havers, Ph.D., Chair

 The Department of Philosophy offers: